pilotmoon/PopClip-Extensions/README-beta.md

 #### Asynchronous operations and async/await

 Usually, the JavaScript code will be run synchronously (i.e., as a single code block that PopClip waits to finish).
 However PopClip provides implementations of `XMLHttpRequest` and `setTimeout`, which are asynchronous.
 If a script uses these, PopClip will show its spinner and wait until the last asynchronous operation has finished.
+During asynchronous operations, clicking PopClip's spinner will cancel all current operations.

-In such a case the returned value from the script (if any) is the return value of the last function to complete.
+The returned value from the script (if any) is the return value of the last function to complete.
 For example:

 ```yaml
 # popclip setTimeout example